Uganda Gorilla Trek and Safari in Queen Elizabeth NP - 4 Days

-We continue driving to the north of Queen Elizabeth National Park where we immediately join in on a 2-hours' launch trip along the Kazinga Channel.
-The 40km Kazina Channel divides Queen Elizabeth National PArk into two.
-Its 80km shoreline attracts large numbers of birds, reptiles and mammals.
+We continue driving to the north of Queen Elizabeth National Park where we immediately join in on a 2-hours launch trip along the Kazinga Channel.
+The 40km Kazina Channel divides Queen Elizabeth National Park into two.
+Its 80km shoreline attracts large numbers of birds, reptiles, and mammals.
 A launch trip on Kazinga to view this wildlife spectacle is the park's most famous and enduring activity.
-You have one opportunity to view wildlife up close: hippo’s huff and spray at a mere foot away from the boat, buffalo linger in the shallows.
-The shores of the channel are also home to an array of birds including pink backed pelicans, pied and malachite kingfishers, saddle-billed stork, and many others.
+You have one opportunity to view wildlife up close: hippos huff and spray at a mere foot away from the boat, and buffalo linger in the shallows.
+The shores of the channel are also home to an array of birds including pink-backed pelicans, pied and malachite kingfishers, saddle-billed storks, and many others.

 Budget price: Bush Lodge (tents) | Simba Safari Camp | Pumba Cottages

 Day 4: Game Drives Safaris in Queen Elizabeth National Park, Drive to Entebbe for Departure

-Across the wide plains, you should expect to see more wildlife like lions, elephants, solitary buffaloes.
+Across the wide plains, you should expect to see more wildlife like lions, elephants, and solitary buffaloes.
 This is the best time for opportunities of viewing the cats in action owing to the vast population of Uganda kobs.
 We have an excellent chance to view just about every animal here at a very close range.

 Depart from Queen Elizabeth National Park and safari to Kampala.

 Return to your lodge for breakfast and afterward head for Kampala (about 5 hours driving) via Mubende.
 This route travels through breathtaking scenery and delightfully rolling plantations, some of the best in Uganda.
 Depending on how much time we have on us we can tour around Kampala’s crafts and souvenirs markets before checking in at your hotel or being transferred to the airport.

-- Accommodation for the gorilla trek as indicated on programme (on full board basis)
+- Accommodation for the gorilla trek as indicated on the program (on a full board basis)

 - 1 gorilla permit per person